You want smart political talk without the meltdowns?

 Frankly, it's pretty disgusting.

-The what they did here is so transparent and so obvious.
+What they did here is so transparent and so obvious.

-Biden didn't really number one visit the border.
+Biden didn't really, number one, visit the border.

-This was a photo op uh where they cleaned everything up to make it look real pretty for Joe Biden to go down there.
+This was a photo op where they cleaned everything up to make it look real pretty for Joe Biden to go down there.

 I have friends in El Paso.